 - High bone density

 - Race and ethnicity

 Factors that decrease breast cancer risk

 In about 90% of breast cancer cases, women find a breast lump themselves.
 So, check your breasts regularly.
 If you have implants, pay extra attention to how your new breasts look and feel.

 It can be concerning to learn there is an association between breast implants and cancer.
 While it is important to keep potential risks in perspective, it does not mean those who have breast implants should have them removed.
 Instead, make sure you schedule routine check-ups with your health care provider.
 If you notice any signs such as new breast swelling, lumps, pain, or changes in breast shape, promptly schedule an appointment to report these symptoms.

 How The Carlson Law Firm can help

+While cancer is a scary topic to think about, we need to be aware of the disease and its consequences.
+Second to skin cancer, breast cancer is the most common type of cancer in American women.
+In fact, U.S. women have a 12 percent risk of developing breast cancer.
 The Carlson Law firm is a client-first law firm.
-We have devoted decades of protecting the rights of injured victims.
-At a time when you’re vulnerable, traumatized and emotionally exhausted you need a team that will support you through the often complex that lies ahead.
+We have devoted decades to protecting the rights of injured victims.
+At a time when you’re vulnerable, traumatized, and emotionally exhausted, you need a team that will support you through the often complex that lies ahead.